hyperledger-archives/iroha/docs/iroha_whitepaper.md

 * Iroha transaction serialization library
 * P2P broadcast library
 * API server library
+* iOS library
+* Android library
+* JavaScript library

 ### 1.2.
 Mobile and web libraries

+Having a solid distributed ledger system is not useful if there are no applications that can easily utilize it.
+To ease use,

 ## 2. System architecture